Dr. Corey Bunje Bower

 Focus of Teaching

-Corey currently teaches PhD-level courses in Organizational Theory, Organizational Assessment, GIS, Ethics, and Qualitative Research Methods.
-Other interests/experience include public policy, urban poverty, social context of education, social policy/programs, and the achievement gap.
+Corey currently teaches PhD-level courses in Social Policy, Organizational Assessment, GIS, Ethics, and Qualitative Research Methods and a Master's course in Research and Statistics.
+Other interests/experience include public policy, urban poverty, social context of education, and the achievement gap.

 Ph.D.
 Leadership and Policy Studies, Vanderbilt (2013)